 The driver of the trolley, by contrast, does have the moral obligation to kill one in order to save the five, because those five will die as a result of his own initial action.
 As opposed to the doctor, the driver is not in a position to claim that his duty is to first do no harm.
 This is because the driver already has done some harm, by setting the trolley on course to kill five people.
 His moral duty, then, is to take additional action.
 Inasmuch as he has already done harm, he is now authorized to take another action to minimize his initial harm.
 Killing one is not better than letting five die, but killing one is indeed better than killing five.

 Foot’s reasoning (and, as a corollary, the primacy of non-maleficence in Medical Ethics) relies on the assumption that there is a significant difference between omissions and actions (and this corresponds with negative duties vs. positive duties).
 Yet, this has been challenged by some philosophers, notably James Rachels.
 Foot considers there is a significant moral difference between killing and letting die.
-Rachels, by contrast, believes the difference is not significant.
+Rachels, by contrast, believes the difference is not significant, and this implies a different approach to ethical dilemmas.

 Consider the following case.
 A woman wants her uncle dead, and gives him poison in his coffee.
 Another woman also wants him dead, and is about to give him poison, but then she notices that he drinks poison from another source.
 She then watches him die, withholding the antidote in her pocket.